- Purchase the complete Expat Arrivals Munich Guide (PDF)

 Many expats move to Munich with a confirmed job offer in hand.
 Major companies tend to headhunt employees from abroad for positions that can't be filled by the local German labour force.

-Expats who are not EU citizens will need to ensure they have a valid work permit to work in Munich.
+Expats who are not EU citizens must ensure they have a valid work permit to work in Munich.

 Work culture in Munich

-Punctuality and appearance are important, so expats should dress well and arrive at meetings fully prepared and on time.
+Punctuality and appearance are critical, so you should dress well and arrive at meetings fully prepared and on time.
 It's best to avoid humour, especially at first, as it can be misconstrued.
-One should expect to be asked detailed questions and have facts and figures on hand to back up what is being presented.
+You should also expect to be asked detailed questions and have facts and figures to back up your presentation.

-Although most Germans speak good English, many prefer to speak their own language when it comes to business negotiations.
-Expats who don't speak German should consider hiring a translator for important meetings.
+Although most Germans speak good English, many prefer to speak German during business negotiations, so we recommend hiring a translator for key meetings if you can't speak the language.
 Newcomers to Munich will find that Germans are private and maintain a strict separation between their work and home life, so it will take some time to forge more personal relationships with colleagues.

 "I think the major difference is that Germans really separate work and their social life/home.
 There is (almost) never Friday night drinks with work colleagues.
 In 14 years here, I think I have gone out only a couple of times on a Friday night with colleagues.
 Having said that, I have socialised and even made friends with some work colleagues, but I would say this is more the exception than the norm.
 In New Zealand, I used to go out every Friday night with colleagues."